Connie Porter: Addy Series

 The Addy Series are based on the American Girl doll of the same name, one of the original Historical Characters.
 Pleasant Company, the owner of American Girl, approached Porter to write the series.
 The books follow Addy Walker, a young slave who runs away with her mother to freedom in Philadelphia during the American Civil War.
 There, she grows up and faces challenges in the urban North, such as learning to read and discrimination. preparation for writing a novel with the heavy issue of slavery as the basis of the book, Ms. Porter did extensive research about 1864 to accurately portray the era and environment to help the reader achieve a real sense of being in 1864.
 "As a writer, you have to put yourself in the place of other people and other worlds".
-She also refused to negotiate on the book's slavery theme, which was caused some controversy.
+She also refused to negotiate on the book's slavery theme, which caused some controversy.
 Porter also tried to accurately portray the hardships surrounding slavery in a way that would engage her readers and not alienate them.
 "Slavery is difficult for even adults to talk about...I didn't want to portray slavery as everyone on a porch or wearing beautiful clothes.
 It was a very awful period, but we're also talking about people who had loving families".
 When Addy was introduced in 1993, over 1 million books were sold, Porter's popularity soared and more than 15,000 came to meet her.
 The Addy novels have sold more than 3 million copies.